Towards active learning: A stopping criterion for the sequential sampling of grain boundary degrees of freedom: Results

 \subsection{The impact of $\DeltaEprev$ and $\Ncusp$ on the stopping criterion}

-In Section \ref{sec:1D_Results} it has been demonstrated for 1D subspaces that $\DeltaEprev$ is a reasonable criterion to control the sequential sampling procedure.
+In Section \ref{sec:1D_Results} it has been argued for 1D subspaces that $\DeltaEprev$ is a reasonable criterion to control the sequential sampling procedure.
 By monitoring both $\DeltaEprev$ and $\Ncusp$ simultaneously, a further improvement has been shown.
 A corresponding comparison in Figure~\ref{fig:2D_error} confirms these findings for 2D subspaces.
-It shows that $\DeltaEprev$ contains more information about the state of the sampling than $\DeltaEref$ and the role of $\Ncusp$ becomes even more important now.
-This is particularly visible in the $[110]7.5^\circ$ subspace with the highest amount of substructure in the energy landscape.
-Between the first and the 9th iteration $\Ncusp$ changes several times, while $\DeltaEprev$ is already smaller than $0.11 \si{J}/\si{m}^2$ between the second and the 9th iteration.
+The quantity $\DeltaEprev$ already contains sufficient information about the state of the sampling to replace $\DeltaEref$ and the role of $\Ncusp$ becomes even more important now.
+This is particularly visible for the $[110]7.5^\circ$ subspace which is the most complex one among our examples.
+For this case $\Ncusp$ changes several times between the first and the 9th iteration, while $\DeltaEprev$ is already smaller than $0.11 \si{J}/\si{m}^2$ between the second and the 9th iteration.
 Therefore, without controlling $\Ncusp$ the algorithm would terminate even though several cusps are still to be discovered in the next iterations.
 On the other hand $\Ncusp$ does not change after $9$ iterations, while $\DeltaEprev$ goes up to $0.15 \si{J}/\si{m}^2$ after 11 iterations.
-This shows that both aspects of the stopping criterion are necessary to optimize the automatized active learning procedure.
+This shows that both aspects of the stopping criterion are reasonable to optimise the automatised active learning procedure.